Introduction to App Service environments

 In ASEv1, you need to manage all of the resources manually.
 That includes the front ends, workers, and IP addresses used for IP-based SSL.
 Before you can scale out your App Service plan, you need to first scale out the worker pool where you want to host it.

 ASEv1 uses a different pricing model from ASEv2.
-In ASEv1, you pay for each core allocated.
-That includes cores used for front ends or workers that aren't hosting any workloads.
+In ASEv1, you pay for each vCPU allocated.
+That includes vCPUs used for front ends or workers that aren't hosting any workloads.
 In ASEv1, the default maximum-scale size of an ASE is 55 total hosts.
 That includes workers and front ends.
 One advantage to ASEv1 is that it can be deployed in a classic virtual network and a Resource Manager virtual network.
 To learn more about ASEv1, see App Service Environment v1 introduction.